YOU can run a Real Bread bakery run from your own home!

 Knead to Know is the introductory guide to success in bringing Real Bread to the heart of your local community.

-Across more than 140 pages, our unique guide gives you information on business models, legislation, money matters, equipment, ingredients, basic recipes, techniques, voluntary apprenticeships, courses, equipment and ingredient suppliers and much more...
+Our essential guide gives you information on business models, legislation, money matters, equipment, ingredients, basic recipes, techniques, voluntary apprenticeships, courses, equipment and ingredient suppliers and much more...

 Launched in 2008, the Real Bread Campaign has grown to attract perhaps the largest network of microbakers in the world.